-- 1. On the ribbon, click Manage --> Building hierarchy to open the Building hierarchy dialog box. - 2.
+- 1. On the ribbon, click Manage --> Building hierarchy to open the Building hierarchy side pane. - 2.
 On the Manage tab, click Organizer. - 3.
-Select Synchronize in the dialog box that opens to get the building hierarchy to Organizer. - The building hierarchy is shown at the top part of the Categories section and it has a green icon . - When you make changes in the Building hierarchy dialog box, you need to synchronize Organizer to get the changes to Organizer. - 4.
-If needed, you can manually make changes in the levels, for example, move assemblies to another level. - Select the assembly in the model, then right-click the target level in Organizer, and click the Move the selected objects command.
+Select Synchronize in the dialog that opens to get the building hierarchy to Organizer.

+The building hierarchy is shown at the top part of the Categories section and it has a green icon .

+When you make changes in the Building hierarchy side pane, you need to synchronize Organizer to get the changes to Organizer.

+- 4. If needed, you can manually make changes in the building storeys, for example, move assemblies to another building storey. - Select the assembly in the model, then right-click the target building storey in Organizer, and click the Move the selected objects command.
 Synchronize Organizer.

 You can remove the changes that you have manually made.
 Select the category, click and select Manage manual changes.
-Select the manually added objects marked with or \oplus , right-click and select Remove manual changes.
+Select the manually added objects marked with or •, right-click and select Remove manual changes.
 Synchronize Organizer.

-NOTE When you are using building hierarchy in your model, IFC export uses building hierarchy levels when the Spatial hierarchy from Organizer setting is selected in the IFC export dialog box.
-Building hierarchy spaces are not included in the export.
+NOTE When you are using Building hierarchy in your model, IFC export uses the building hierarchy storeys when the Spatial hierarchy from Organizer setting is selected in the Export IFC dialog.
+Spaces are also exported when you select the Spaces object type in the Export IFC dialog.
 Note that the hierarchies created in Organizer cannot be used at the same time.

-To use the hierarchies created in Organizer in the IFC export, set XS_USE_INTEGRATED_BUILDING_HIERARCHIES to FALSE.
+To use the hierarchies created in Organizer in the IFC export, set XS USE INTEGRATED BUILDING HIERARCHIES to FALSE.